rafaelcattan/rafaelcattan.github.io/_posts/2025-12-05-forecasting.md

 {\frac{1}{n-1}\sum_{t=2}^{n} \lvert y_t - y_{t-1} \rvert}
 $$

-Simply put, this method highlights *how better (in the best scenario) is my model against the last observed value?*
+Simply put, this method highlights *how better is my model against the last observed value?*

 Since $y_t$ and $y_{t-1}$ are given, what we need to estimate is $\hat{y}_t$.
 One approach is to use a naive basis, such as the mean value of the series, the mean of the n past values, or as simple univariate estimate, like ARIMA.
 Estimating theses values for our problem I cound find: